raowaqasakram/elasticsearch-bulk-loader/README.md

 # Loading JSON Files to Elasticsearch

-This repository contains the python script for loading JSON data into Elasticsearch using Docker.
+This repository contains the python script for loading JSON data into Elasticsearch using Bulk API & Docker.
+[Complete Article](https://raowaqasakram.hashnode.dev/loading-json-files-into-elasticsearch-with-bulk-api-docker)

 ## Prerequisites